Helping Keep Our Communities Safe

 Share:

 The same is true in Ada.
 Police Chief Carl Allen points to the many times calls stack up or a case requires additional manpower.
 Thanks to a cross-deputization between the Chickasaw Nation Lighthorse Police Department and the sheriff’s office, Ada residents are always able to get immediate help.
-It’s a relationship Allen describes the relationship as “not only partners, but friends.”
+It’s a relationship Allen describes as “not only partners, but friends.”

 The Ardmore Police Chief understands the manpower need all too well.
 “Like any police department or sheriff’s office, it seems like you never have enough officers.”
 Grace also partnered with the tribes and cross-deputized the tribal marshals in his area.
 “We can always call upon them any time to help us and vice versa,” says Grace.
 “It’s a great partnership and I hope it never ends.”